kslin/PAL-seq/README.md

-# Tail-Seq
+# PAL-Seq

-This pipeline aligns reads from PAIL-Seq, find the 3' ends of transcripts, and estimates poly(A)-tail lengths.
+This pipeline aligns reads from PAL-Seq v2, find the 3' ends of transcripts, and estimates poly(A)-tail lengths.

 Requirements:
 - Python 3.4 or above